 The WMI cmdlets – the CIMCmdlets module replaces the older WMI Cmdlets.

 Desired State Configuration – the core functions of DSC are not available to you from within PowerShell 7.
-You can use a new cmdlet, s

 The WebAdministration module’s IIS provider – this means many IIS Configuration scripts do not work in PowerShell 7 even with the compatibility solution.